 There are a lot of differences between male and female anatomy.
 Obviously, females have distinct sex organs and hormones that allow them to carry babies, give birth, and breastfeed, but reproduction isn't the only area in which the sexes differ.
-Some of these differences are visible, while others manifest in less obvious ways.
+Some are visible, while other differences between the male and female body manifest in less obvious ways.

 One study shows that, across all populations, females have lighter skin tones than males.
 Light skin absorbs more vitamin D than dark skin.
 Women have a higher vitamin D requirement than males, especially during pregnancy and lactation, and researchers believe their lighter skin better enables them to absorb the nutrient naturally from the sun.

 It's often mentioned as a joke, but male and female brains really are wired differently.
 Males have stronger communication within each hemisphere, while women have stronger connections between the two.
 Some researchers speculate that this makes women better at analytical and intuitive thinking, memory, and social cognition.
 An interesting thing about this study is that no differences were perceived between male and female brains until adolescence, implying that the lived experiences of the study participants might play a role in this distinction.